chombo-discharge/chombo-discharge/Docs/Sphinx/source/Solvers/Electrostatics.rst

    V_i = V_i\left(\mathbf{x}, t\right).

 where :math:`V_i` is the voltage on electrode :math:`i`.
-It is possible to interact with this function directly, doing through all electrodes and setting the electrode to be spatially and temporally varying.
+It is possible to interact with this function directly, going through all electrodes and setting the electrode to be spatially and temporally varying.
 The member function that does this is

 .. code-block:: c++